PhDEng-Mackenson/Wiser_Quantum_Algorithm_CFD_Project/README.md

 This presentation deck outlines the methodology and comparative results from applying our VQE and MPO-based solutions to the Burgers equation.

 **README.md**
 This file provides concise instructions for working with the VQE and MPO materials in this folder.
-It describes how to set up the environment, how to run the relevant notebooks (including the CFD reference), and how to interpret the saved figures when assessing the VQE solution.
+It describes how to set up the environment, how to run the relevant notebooks ,and how to interpret the saved figures when assessing the VQE solution.

 ---